 Mr Kazim Hussain, 89, the founding Secretary of AFIC, an educationist and a well-known community leader passed away in Sydney on Tuesday 11 June 2019.
 His Janaza (funeral) was held at Lakemba Mosque followed by his burial at the Rookwood Cemetery, the following day.
-A Quran recitation will be held in his honour on Sunday 16 June at Rooty Hill mosque.

 Mr Hussain leaves behind his life long partner Mrs Sultana Hussain, sons Zaki, Fahmi and Gazi and daughters Safinaaz and Azra and a number of grandchildren.

 Mr Hussain has been the driving force behind many foundational Islamic, educational and cultural institutions in Australia, Sydney in particular and leaves a huge legacy of achievements.
 He has helped and shaped the academic and social achievements of many people over his lifetime including thousands of students who he taught both in the Public school system and trained through the Muslim Youth Camps.

 After the Melbourne based Australian Federation of Islamic Societies (AFIS) was restructured as the Australian Federation of Islamic Councils (AFIC) in 1976 and established in Sydney, together with its founding President Dr Qazi Ashfaq Ahmad, a long time close friend and colleague of him, Mr Hussain played a significant role in consolidating the Muslim federal body to become the representative organisation of Muslim Australians.

 In a landmark paper tiltled, ‘Islamic Education and Schools, presented in March 1989 at the AFIC Federal Congress, Mr Hussain gave a blueprint for the development of Islamic Schools in Australia in a strategic and coordinated way sharing vision, policies and resources.